Last updated on February 18, 2017

 In December (2016), Chrome 55 will make HTML5 the default experience, except for sites which only support Flash.
 For those, you'll be prompted to enable Flash when you first visit the site.
 Aside from that, the only change you'll notice is a safer and more power-efficient browsing experience.

 Enough said.
-Google Chrome is going to make it difficult to view Flash content and given the significant market share (more than 50% in some countries) of Google Chrome you want to follow what Google is saying on the subject.
+Google Chrome is going to make it difficult to view Flash content and given the significant market share (more than 50% in some countries) of Google Chrome you want to follow Google's lead on this one.

-As of end of 2016 any new development for your online video strategy should revolve around HTML5 video for web-based environments.
+As of 2017 any new development for your online video strategy should revolve around HTML5 video for web-based environments.

 Arnaud - Radiant Media Player creator